anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw1.md

 ## Part A: `LunarLander` class

-You have been given a file named `LunarLander.kt` in which to put your code.
+You have been given a file in `src/main/kotlin` named `LunarLander.kt` in which to put your code.
 It contains an empty class named `LunarLander` and a place for a `main` function at the bottom.

 In your `LunarLander` class, you will need to keep the following information in instance variables: